jdlorimer/incremental-reading/README.md

 If any issues are encountered, please post details to the [Anki add-ons forum](https://anki.tenderapp.com/discussions/add-ons).
 If you create a new topic, be sure to mention Incremental Reading in the title.

 Alternatively, feel free to [note an issue](https://github.com/luoliyan/incremental-reading-for-anki/issues) on GitHub.
-Pull requests are also welcome.
+(Pull requests are also welcome, of course.)

+Please include the following information in your post:
+* The version of Anki you are using (e.g., v2.1.0-beta5)
+* The version of IR you are using (this can be found in `ir/__init__.py`)
+* The operating system you are using
+* Details of the problem

+I would also appreciate if you could try to replicate the problem with all other add-ons disabled.

 ## License